aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   Configure - allows the user to configure a limited set of arguments that are used with the Run and Debug CodeLenses
     -   Anything that can be defined by the SAM Template would not be configurable in here
     -   This covers aspects like input event, and SAM CLI related arguments
--   Add Debug Configuration - Utility feature to produce a skeleton Debug Configuration in `launch.json` for users
+-   Add Debug Configuration - This is a utility feature to produce a pre-filled Debug Configuration in `launch.json` based on the associated template resource

 When clicked, the Run and Debug CodeLenses locally invoke their associated Template Resource.
 The following takes place: